ewels/rich-click/README.md

 ## Usage

 There are two main ways to set up `rich-click` formatting for your tool.
-Which you choose will depend on your use-case and your personal disposition.
+Which you choose will depend on your use-case and your personal disposition:

 ### The path of least typing

 Monkey patching is [probably bad](https://en.wikipedia.org/wiki/Monkey_patch#Pitfalls) and you should only use this method if you are a Responsible Developer.
-It's also useful if you're lazy, as it requires very little typing.
+It's also good if you're lazy, as it requires very little typing.
 In fact, the whole thing can be done in just four lines:

 ```python